 We also planned some MNRI (Masgutova Neurosensorimotor Reflex Integration) lessons, but I will do a separate post about that!

 This trip wasn’t so successful.
-First of all, E was sick with a kidney/urinary tract infection which was initially misdiagnosed, so she was feeling miserable and we were trying to negotiate through the US medical system.
+First of all, E got sick with a kidney/urinary tract infection as soon as we got there.
+This was initially misdiagnosed, so she was feeling miserable and we were trying to negotiate through the US medical system.
 She got this infection within the first few days we were there (note to moms with little girls, DON’T USE BATH FIZZIES!!!), and then it recurred, so she was basically sick most of the 3 weeks.
 Also, we WAY overbooked her with lessons.
 The ABM practitioner did double lessons (instead of 2 lessons a day with a break, he did 2 lessons a day back to back – i.e. 1.5 hrs continuous – every day.
 This was WAY too much) We also had a new practitioner doing MNRI lessons five times over the 3 weeks.

-Retrospectively, I felt really badly how this went and wished I would have had the foresight and courage to cut back lessons or at least change them up a bit…. but at the time, I knew the practitioner was making a special exception to see us and we had basically spent our life savings to be there, and we were just trying to get through the days with appointments, phone calls to insurance, Dr. consults, fevers, and allergies – all while living in a hotel room with a 1&3 year old (and no vehicle).
+Retrospectively, I felt really badly how this went and wished I would have had the foresight and courage to cut back lessons or at least change them up a bit….
+I struggle with assertiveness!
+But at the time, I knew the practitioner was making a special exception to see us.
+We had basically spent our life savings to be there, and we were just trying to get through the days with appointments, phone calls to insurance, Dr. consults, fevers, and allergies – all while living in a hotel room with a 1&3 year old (and no vehicle).

 We still noticed some good changes: